Note: These features are currently only available to people using Oculus in the United States with English set as the default language.

 How long do you keep my voice commands?

-Stored voice commands are kept on Facebook servers for up to 3 years.
+If a user decides to store their transcripts and related data to improve Voice Commands, their transcripts and related data about their voice interactions will be stored on Facebook for up to three years.
+If a user decides to store their voice recordings to improve Voice Commands, the voice recordings are stored on Facebook for up to three years.
 When we delete voice commands, they will no longer appear in the View Your Information Tool in your Privacy Center or on your Oculus app, will be deleted from our systems, and will no longer be used as part of our human review or machine learning processes.
 You can also always delete your voice commands in the View Your Information Tool in your Privacy Center or on your Oculus app.
 Alternatively, you can turn off Storage of your voice commands in Settings.

 How do I use voice dictation in Oculus?